top of page

 Ancient tales have always been a source fascination for people around the world.
 The stories passed down through generations, etched onto tablets and texts, offer a glimpse into the beliefs, customs, and traditions of our ancestors.
 From the epic of Gilgamesh to the Egyptian Book of the Dead, these ancient texts continue to captivate and inspire us today.

-Books below you may wish to look up or purchase from your book distributor, I have written a little introduction to each book, I found them all very informotive excellent reads if you are into researching or facinated by ancient tablets & texts !
+Books below you may wish to look up or purchase from your book distributor, I have written a little introduction to each book, I found them all very informative excellent reads if you are into researching the story of us humans or facinated by ancient tablets & texts !

 The Lost Book of ENOCH